AkhileshThite/figment-articles/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

     }
   }
 ```
-Let's upload the file to IPFS, while uploading a video file to IPFS it'll show a message in the console "Submitting file to IPFS...".
+Let's upload the file to IPFS by `uploadVideo` function.
+While uploading a video file to IPFS it'll show a message in the console "Submitting file to IPFS...".
 Here, we're adding the file to IPFS with `ipfs.add()` function which will take two arguments -> file & callback.
 After that we're going to store the IPFS hash of the video file to the blockchain.
 ```javascript
   uploadVideo = title => {
     console.log("Submitting file to IPFS...")